James McConvill

-James McConvill is an Australian lawyer who has been a legal scholar, and also a writer and lecturer.
+James McConvill is an Australian lawyer (Note: But not an Australian legal practitioner, which is the term for a person who is authorised to engage in legal practice in Australia.) who has been a legal scholar, and also a writer and lecturer.

 He is the editor of the international corporate governance journal, The Corporate Governance Law Review.
 He works at Victoria University, Melbourne, where he takes corporations law and looks after the Master's degree and Doctorate students.

 Education and career

 After completing law school from Deakin University, McConvill worked as a corporate lawyer for three years with the Australian firm, Allens Arthur Robinson (AAR).
 Following his time at AAR, he worked at Deakin University and La Trobe University before becoming a principal at The Corporate Research Group, International, an Australian think-tank on corporate governance, his academic specialty.
 He has also become director of the Asia-Pacific Centre for American Law.